ABISHEK-K-M/LTTS-TASK/README.md

 A web page with register and login button have been created.

-The pop up form for the registration and login with respective fields have been created with submit option.
+The pop up form for the registration and login with respective fields have been created with submit button.